 It is an extreme pity, but the castle Vitzenburg is unfortunately rarely to visit.
 At most on days of the open monument or other similar events you can enter here.
 Vitzenburg Castle is one of the best Saale-Unstrut sights.
 Today privately owned, the castle served among other things for the film “Bibi Blocksberg” as a backdrop.

 Unfortunately, the owners have kept it rather under lock and key since then, even though renovations are now taking place.
 What will happen to the castle is uncertain.
-So, for now, you’ll have to make do with the view from the valley or on this page with pictures of the lost place from before it was sold.
 How we would love to see the castle from the inside.

 Querfurt Castle – time travel to knights and damsels